 An “existing” modeling organization is defined as an organization whose model was accepted by the Commission under the previous set of standards.
 All other modeling organizations are considered as “new.”

 Notification of Readiness for Review.
-Any modeling organization desiring to have its model reviewed for acceptability by the Commission shall notify the Chair of the Commission in writing by either March 1 or November 1, 2016, that the modeling organization is prepared for review.
+Any modeling organization desiring to have its model reviewed for acceptability by the Commission shall notify the Chair of the Commission in writing by November 1, 2018, that the modeling organization is prepared for review.
 The notification shall consist of (1) a letter to the Commission, (2) a summary statement of compliance with each individual standard, (3) all required disclosure and form information, and (4) a completed Model Submission Checklist.

+The notification letter shall include a reference to the signed Expert Certification Forms G-1, General Standards, G-2, Meteorological Standards, G-3, Statistical Standards, G-4, Vulnerability Standards, G-5, Actuarial Standards, G-6, Computer/Information Standards, and G-7, the Editorial Review Expert Certification, a statement that professionals having credentials and/or experience in the areas of meteorology, statistics, structural engineering, actuarial science, and computer/information science have reviewed the model for compliance with the standards, and that the model is ready to be reviewed by the Professional Team.
+Any caveats to the certifications shall be noted in the letter and accompanied by a detailed explanation.

 Notification to the Commission shall include:

-A reference to the signed Expert Certification Forms G-1, General Standards, G-2, Meteorological Standards, G-3, Statistical Standards, G-4, Vulnerability Standards, G-5, Actuarial Standards, G-6, Computer/Information Standards, and G-7, the Editorial Review Expert Certification, a statement that professionals having credentials and/or experience in the areas of meteorology, statistics, structural/wind engineering, actuarial science, and computer/information science have reviewed the model for compliance with the standards, and that the model is ready to be reviewed by the Professional Team.
-Any caveats to the certifications shall be noted in the letter and accompanied by a complete explanation.

 A summary statement of compliance with each standard and the data and analyses required in the disclosures and forms.
 For existing modeling organizations, the material shall be updated as appropriate to reflect compliance with the new or revised standards even though the modeling organization submitted this material as part of a determination of acceptability under the previous set of standards.